-Through fun games and active play, children develop the essential motor skills that form the foundation for a lifetime of physical activity and health.
+Through active and exploratory play, children develop the essential motor skills that form the foundation for a lifetime of physical activity and health.
 Through regular physical activity, they also become better learners.

 Following the links below, educators can find a wide variety of teaching resources and information to help children develop physical literacy in the early years.